creedpetitt/workflow-orchestrator/README.md

 # Workflow Orchestrator

 A lightweight, distributed workflow orchestration engine designed to decouple state management from task execution.
-This project demonstrates a scalable pattern where a central Orchestrator manages the lifecycle of a workflow, while distributed Workers (written in any language) execute the actual business logic via Kafka.
+This project demonstrates a scalable "Stateful Event Queue" pattern where a central Orchestrator manages the lifecycle of a workflow, while distributed Workers (written in any language) execute the actual business logic via pure PostgreSQL `SKIP LOCKED` polling.

 ## Architecture

-The system consists of three main parts:
+The system consists of two main parts:
-1. Orchestrator (Java/Spring Boot): Exposes a REST API to define and trigger workflows.
-It manages state in PostgreSQL and Redis, pushing "Jobs" to Kafka and listening for "Results".
+1. **Orchestrator (Java/Spring Boot):** Exposes a REST API to define and trigger workflows.
+It manages all state and queuing inside a single PostgreSQL database.
-2. Message Broker (Kafka): Acts as the asynchronous communication layer.
-    * workflow-jobs: The Orchestrator publishes tasks here.
-    * workflow-results: Workers publish completed task results here.
-3. Workers (Polyglot): Stateless services that listen for specific tasks, execute them, and return results.
+2. **Workers (Polyglot):** Stateless services that listen for specific tasks, execute them, and return results.
 SDKs are provided for Java, Python, and Node.js.

+Instead of relying on heavy external message brokers like Kafka, the workers use their native SQL drivers to execute lightning-fast `SELECT ...
+FOR UPDATE SKIP LOCKED` queries against the Orchestrator's database.
+This provides robust, atomic job distribution with zero "Dual-Write" vulnerabilities.

 ## Getting Started